simonmicro/Dear-Templates/Netdata - Server Monitoring.md

 4. NICE2KNOW Check the generated config out at http://localhost:19999/netdata.conf

 ## Enable autostart (if disabled) ##
-To allow autostarting of the `netdata` service you have to unmask the systemd unit with `sudo systemctl unmask netdata`...
+To allow autostarting of the `netdata` service you have to unmask the systemd unit with `sudo systemctl unmask netdata` and `sudo systemctl enable netdata`...

 ## Claim a node ##
 Just use the command from the cloud - but make sure to add `/opt/netdata/bin/` before the `netdata-claim.sh` shell.